-Filipe Martins is an athlete in the Men’s Physique category who started competing this year and is already talking.
+Filipe Martins is an athlete in the Men's Physique category who started competing this year and is already getting talked about.

 Get to know him better in this interview.